danilodavid521/retailor_watch_content/README.md

 Contributions and feedback are welcome.
 Please feel free to open issues or submit pull requests to improve the project.

-## Connect with Me

-If you have any questions or would like to discuss this project further, you can find me on [LinkedIn](https://www.linkedin.com/in/sreenathkumar/) or [visit my portfolio](https://sreenathkumar.github.io/portfolio/).

 Thank you for exploring this Web Animation Showcase project, highlighting the capabilities of React, Tailwind CSS, TypeScript, and GSAP in creating captivating web animations.